ChenYW68/semi.SpaceTime.model/README.md

 ## Real data analysis
 We analyze daily concentration data of PM2.5 in China's BTH region from November 1 to November 30, 2015.
 The PM2.5 concentrations are from two sources: (i) readings at 68 spatially sparse monitoring sites and (ii) outputs of the Community Multiscale Air Quality (CMAQ) model, a widely used numerical modeling system.
 The detailed description of the data can be found in \citet{chen2024efficient}.
-These data are publicly available on GitHub (https://github.com/ChenYW68/HDCM).
+These data are publicly available on [GitHub](https://github.com/ChenYW68/HDC)).
 <figure id="Figure2">
   <table align="center">
     <tr>